-2 The Cap is as defined in Schedule F of the Murray Darling Basin Agreement and as agreed under the Murray Darling Basin Ministerial Cap on Diversions.
+5 The Cap is as defined in Schedule F of the Murray Darling Basin Agreement and as agreed under the Murray Darling Basin Ministerial Cap on Diversions.

-This capability has been included in the rebuilt Border Rivers Valley river system model.
+This capability has been included in the rebuilt Gwydir Valley model.

-Growth in diversions above the Plan limit is addressed through two steps:
+Growth in total diversions above the plan limit is addressed through two steps:

-- Firstly, growth resulting from ineligible works is addressed by not including those works in the capability assessment or in the design of the entitlements - Secondly, to bring diversions back within the Plan limit, entitlements are designed so that, in conjunction with the account management rules, each irrigation property has an equitable percentage reduction in long term average floodplain harvesting.
+- Firstly, growth resulting from ineligible works is addressed by not including those works in the capability assessment - Secondly, to bring total diversions back within the plan limit, entitlements are designed so that, in conjunction with the account management rules, each irrigation property has a uniform reduction in long term average non-exempt portion7 of floodplain harvesting.

-If total diversions are below the Plan limit, then the entitlements will be designed so that there is no impact.
-The assessment of impact is based on eligible works only.
+If total diversions are below the plan limit, then the entitlements will be designed so that there is no impact.
+The assessment of impact on both cases is based on eligible works only.

-To implement the above, 5 model scenarios are required to assess:
+To implement the above, 4 model scenarios are required to assess:

-- the Plan limit (the Plan Limit Scenario) - current infrastructure (the Current Conditions Scenario) - eligible works (the Eligible Development Scenario) - implementation of the policy (the Valley Scale Compliance Scenario) - individual impacts of the policy compared to eligible works (the Individual Impact Scenario).
+- the plan limit (called the Plan Limit Scenario) - current infrastructure (called the Current Conditions Scenario) - eligible works (called the Eligible Development Scenario) - implementation of the policy (called the Valley Scale Compliance Scenario).